BYUCamachoLab/pyrolab/docs/getting_started/nameserver.rst

 ----

-First, notice that all the configuration values have "sensible" defaults.
+Again, notice that all the configuration values have "sensible" defaults.
-PyroLab by default keeps everything on localhost for security's sake---you don't want to unwittingly open up your ports to the world.
-You have to explicitly tell PyroLab to do that.
+PyroLab by default keeps everything on localhost for security's sake.

-Second, notice that in a YAML representation of the nameserver's configuration, only the keys that are different from the defaults need to be defined; the model that loads the file will automatically populate the missing fields with the default values.
+As with the server configuration, in the YAML representation of the nameserver's configuration, only the keys that are different from the defaults need to be define.
+Undefined fields assume their default values.

 We can work with NameServerConfiguration objects either through a text YAML file, or by using the actual Python object.
 Let's see how that would look: